 The Islamic desire has taken to the road of violence and terrorism.
 The Islamic organizations have built up a worldwide network of organizations to train people in terrorist activities and send them to all parts of the world.
 All sorts of clandestine activities are undertaken, unashamedly to fund these terrorist cells.
 Mosques and madrasas are also being used to indoctrinate people, particularly children.
 Bodarsky, in pointing out the strong, unyielding and violent attitudes among the Islamic groups, states that "the dominant historic trend in the region (Middle-East) is adamant opposition to the mere existence of Israel, let alone peace with it."
 In their prayers, "Dua" of the Azzam Organization states, "O Allah!
 Cause this relation to come in the form of intensified attacks on the Hindu forces in Kashmir."
 Further, the organization states openly its support to Pakistan in its war against India.
 These terrorist groups have no physical boundaries.
 Professor Masud-ul-Hasan, in his book, "History of Islam," writes "Islam is the end all and be all of the existence of the Muslims."
 The American government, in supporting the Afghanistan war against Russia, poured funds and armaments into Pakistan.
 The Americans have created a monster they know not.
 They certainly don't know how to handle it.
 It is growing in power and its reach is extensive.
 Does Lord Jesus need Christian organizations with their loaded purse and devious methods to propagate the message of love?
 Does Prophet Mohammad need Islamic organizations with their highly devoted Jehad to propagate the message of submissiveness to God?
 Perhaps not.
 There would not be sufficient space to list the ways in which these groups may be able to destroy the fabrics of India.
 Christian, Islamic or other groups should be barred and restricted from any activity of forced conversions on Indian soil.

 India is a secular and democratic country.
 The Indian Constitution provides for equality and progress for all.
 Every Indian has a duty to make certain that foreign groups do not play "tricks" on India.
 All Indians have lived together quite happily in the past.
-The Christian and Muslim brethren and sisters need to disassociate themselves from the clutches of these groups.(This article is from: http://www.stephen-knapp.com)
+The Christian and Muslim brethren and sisters need to disassociate themselves from the clutches of these groups.[This article and more information at www.stephen-knapp.com]